Aliases for HAS2 Gene

 GeneCards Summary for HAS2 Gene

 HAS2 (Hyaluronan Synthase 2) is a Protein Coding gene.
-Diseases associated with HAS2 include Lipoblastoma and Mucopolysaccharidosis Type Ix.
-Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
-GO annotations related to this gene include hyaluronan synthase activity.
+Diseases associated with HAS2 include Lipoblastoma and Mucopolysaccharidosis, Type Ix.
+Among its related pathways are Glycosaminoglycan metabolism and Metabolism.
+Gene Ontology (GO) annotations related to this gene include hyaluronan synthase activity.
 An important paralog of this gene is HAS3.